EloyEspinosa/Weather.NET/README.md

 ...
 ```

-## Version 1.2.0
+## Version 1.2.1
-- Now the Air Pollution API is supported with the AirPollution class.
-- The responses are given in a new model, Models.PollutionModel.PollutionModel.
-- Now the Get...() methods in WeatherClient are in a static class called RestApi, and they are all now internal, not public.
-- WeatherModel.Cod is now WeatherModel.StatusCode.
-- GlobalUsings.cs is a new file of only global usings, for clearer code.
+- New properties in Models.WeatherModel that now account for timezones for you.